-Front airbags Frontal collision airbags for the front occupants.

-Side airbags Seat-integrated side-on collision airbags for the front occupants.

-Inflatable curtains Ceiling-mounted airbags for occupants seated by a window.
+Frontal collision airbags for the front occupants.
+Front airbags Seat-integrated side-on collision airbags for the front occupants.
+Side airbags Inflatable curtains Ceiling-mounted airbags for occupants seated by a window.

 5.4.1.
 Airbag deployment

 If an airbag has deployed, your car needs to be recovered and serviced.